 Chocolate Cream Pie For Dad

 My father is one of those people for whom dessert is not really dessert unless it’s chocolate.
-He used to keep a stash of Hershey kisses in the back of the freezer (he swore they weren’t off limits yet my sister and I could never reach them) and every night after dinner, he would line a bunch of them up on the arm of the sofa and relish them slowly, one by one, while he watched TV.
+He used to keep a stash of Hershey kisses in the back of the freezer (where my sister and I could never reach them) and, every night after dinner, he would line a bunch of them up on the arm of the sofa and relish them slowly, one by one, while he watched TV.
 We all have our quirky food habits, right?

 This year for Father’s Day, my sister and I are treating him to something a little fancier than chocolate kisses: a decadent Chocolate Cream Pie.
 With a chocolate cookie crust, silky chocolate pudding center and pillowy whipped cream topping, it’s a chocolate lover’s dream.
 I’ll be honest, it’s a bit of a project — most pies are — but I promise it’s worth it.